Jan Groover: Photographic career

+Groover began to use photography as a form of artwork in the early 1970s.
+Her first work to receive recognition was a series of color triptychs of the urban environment.

 Her first large-format camera was bought immediately after winning a 1978 grant from the National Endowment for the Arts.
 Groover was noted for her use of emerging color technologies.
 In 1979, she began to use platinum prints for portraits and to transform everyday items into formal still lifes.
 In 1987, critic Andy Grundberg noted in The New York Times, "In 1978 an exhibition of her dramatic still-life photographs of objects in her kitchen sink caused a sensation.
-When one appeared on the cover of Artforum magazine, it was a signal that photography had arrived in the art world - complete with a marketplace to support it."
+When one appeared on the cover of Artforum magazine, it was a signal that photography had arrived in the art world – complete with a marketplace to support it."

 Groover also used early 20th century camera technology, such as the banquet camera, for elongated, horizontal presentations of otherwise pedestrian items.
 In a New York Times review of her work exhibited at Janet Borden Inc., New York, in 1997, critic Roberta Miller called Groover's work "beautiful and masterly in the extreme."

+Groover used unconventional painting techniques in the composition of her photography.
+She used color, artificial lighting, and large scale printing to enhance her works.
+Groover also used lighting and texture to hide the identity of items in her work and instead combine multiple items to give an overall impression.

 Groover's work was the subject of a mid-career retrospective at the Museum of Modern Art in 1987, for which an accompanying catalogue was printed.
 Her work has also been the subject of one-person exhibitions at the Baltimore Museum of Art; Cleveland Museum of Art; the Corcoran Gallery of Art, Washington, DC; and the International Museum of Photography, George Eastman House, Rochester, New York.

 Groover was the subject of a short film by photographer Tina Barney entitled (Jan Groover: Tilting at Space, 1994).

 Groover and her husband, a painter and critic named Bruce Boice, left the United States and moved to Montpon-Ménestérol, France in 1991.
 She had felt demoralized by what she felt was a turn toward deep political conservatism in the United States.
 On this occasion, Groover purchased a larger camera and shifted her work from still-life photographs of everyday objects to photos of her surroundings in France, including landscapes, churches, and graveyards.

 She died in 2012, having been ill for some time.
+A large collection of her work lives at the Lausanne Museum in Switzerland.